The Mindful Team

 Former film and special issues editor for The Coast, Halifax’s award-winning alternative weekly, Carsten has covered subjects ranging from film reviews to preparing summer guides and writing pieces on well-being.
 He has freelanced for the Globe and Mail, the Ottawa Citizen, and the National Post, and written strictly Hollywood-based fare for Movie Entertainment.
 Carsten is an aspiring fiction writer and is co-editor of Salt Lines, a collection of stories from 55 local writers discussing their writing process and inspiration.

 Jessica von Handorf

-Jessica joins us from Shambhala Sun, where she was Associate Art Director for over a decade.
-(In truth her journey started at age 15, when she realized her dream was to work at the Sun.)
-In the Art Department, Jessica was responsible for the visual storytelling of everything published in the magazine, from how text should be organized on the page to photo shoots and commissioning artists.
+Jessica joins us from Shambhala Sun, where she was Associate Art Director for many years.
+At the Sun, Jessica was responsible for the visual storytelling of everything published in the magazine, from how text should be organized on the page to photo shoots and commissioning artists.
 She will be employing many of her skills from the Sun in her new position here at Mindful, which she accepts as an interesting challenge: moving from a publication that draws on the richness of Eastern art to putting into visual form the feelings and thoughts associated with mindfulness.

 Associate Art Director

 At age five, she was interior decorating her doll house rather than playing with it.
 At age thirteen, she was designing her personal stationery and 'zines using letraset and photocopies.
 Megumi is a graphic designer who worked with a range of clients, from a leading telecommunication company and automotive dealership, to universities and various small businesses.
 Working with design firm Breakhouse, she came upon work that was more in line with her interests, including for clients promoting eco- and people-friendly business practices.
 Megumi is now incorporating the tenets of mindfulness into her design discipline.